 Add half the filling, ⅓ the sauce, and ⅓ the mozzarella cheese.
 Top with remaining tortillas, remaining filling, remaining sauce, and remaining mozzarella cheese.

+Place casserole dish on prepared baking sheet to catch any drips.
 Bake in hot oven until cheese is bubbly, 15-18 minutes.

 While pie bakes, make pico de gallo.